smartprocure/contexture-docs/getting-started/first-script.md

 the schemas, so you could change this property name to something entirely different.
-When we send the mongo provider, we assign the result of the initialization of `contexture-mongo`, where we send the `contxture-mongo/types` and a `getClient` function.
+When we send the mongo provider, we assign the result of the initialization of `contexture-mongo`, where we send the `contxture-mongo/types` (which **needs to be called as a function once required**) and a `getClient` function.
 In a real schenario, you would just send the object that results of `require('mongodb')`.
 However, to provide an exceutable example in the browser, we've made a very small Mock of MongoDB where we will return a same object for any collection call, which will only allow fake aggregations, which will have a promise `toArray` function that will return our `Unrealistic result example`.

 Keep in mind that since `contexture` returns a promise, you can change `await contexture({ /* .. */ })` to `contexture({ /* .. */ }).then()`,